Oil is an energy source that all countries need it, how much oil is left on earth? Is this energy source endless?

 Because of this theory, many experts have a conclusion that oil is a non-renewable energy source.
 So Does the question arise about how much oil is left on earth?

 And trying to answer that question then different opinions emerged, some said that oil or some people said “black gold” would be available for up to 44 years.
 Another opinion said that oil would be enough for the next 70 years.

-Regarding question how much oil is left on earth?
+Regarding the question of how much oil is left on earth?

 But over time, another hypothesis emerged that contradicted Lomosonov’s hypothesis.
 Alexander von Humboldt, and the French thermodynamic chemist Louis Joseph Gay-Lussac.